netsec-ethz/rains/man/zpub.md

   already contains shards and keepExistingShards is true, the shards are kept.
 Otherwise, all existing shards are removed before the new ones are created.
 * `NofAssertionsPerShard`: this option only has an effect when doSharding is true.
-Defines the number of assertions per shard if sharding is performed
+Defines the number of assertions with different names per shard if sharding is performed.
+Because the number of assertions per name can varies, shards may have different sizes.
 * `MaxShardSize`: this option only has an effect when DoSharding is true.
 Assertions are added to a shard until its size would become larger than maxShardSize.
 Then the process is repeated with a new shard.